 Wild animals are some of the most important parts of an ecosystem.
 The presence of wildlife is an indicator of natural resource quality.
 The illegal trade in wildlife is currently ranked as the 4th most profitable transnational criminal activity.
 Due to growing demand for illegal wildlife products, this crime continues to grow because of criminals who trade in and traffic illegal wildlife products.
-Once we become aware of this threat to many of the worlds precious species, we must stand against the illegal wildlife trade.
+Once we become aware of this threat to many of the world's precious species, we must stand against the illegal wildlife trade.

-As one of the leading regional airline, serving customers around the world, we are aware of such issues and is committed to helping resolve it.
+As one of the leading regional airlines, serving customers around the world, we are aware of such issues and is committed to helping resolve it.
 In 2016, Captain Puttipong Prasarttong-Osoth, President of Bangkok Airways PCL., has singed the United for Wildlife Transport Industry Declaration supported by the International Air Transport Association (IATA) at Dublin, Ireland.
-The Declaration aims to raise awareness to stop wildlife trade and educate passengers, stakeholders as well as staffs about the consequences of illegal wildlife trade and spotting smugglers in the act focusing on the illegal wildlife such as African elephants, rhinos, some big cats and pangolins.
+The Declaration aims to raise awareness to stop wildlife trade and educate passengers, stakeholders as well as staff about the consequences of illegal wildlife trade and spotting smugglers in the act focusing on the illegal wildlife such as African elephants, rhinos, some big cats and pangolins.

 Other T-Shirt • Boarding Pass • Media Player • Kiosk • Journal of the company • Advertisement on GDS • Roll Up • Email Tag • Website/Social Media

 COOPERATION WITH SOCIALGIVER AND LOVE WILDLIFE FOUNDATION